Extension - Fine Arts

 Description: What do all art forms have in common?
 How do artists use the elements and principles of design to help develop and unify their work and ideas?
 What is the "language of art"?
 Explore these questions and others in this introduction to design fundamentals.
 The characteristics of line, shape, texture, colour, and space are emphasized through examples, demonstrations, discussion, and visual problem-solving, as well as studio work with pencil, pen and ink, and acrylics.
 Enhance your appreciation of art and the process that makes it possible.

-Description: Expand the skills and ideas introduced in Design I into a creative and inventive format.
+Description: Expand the skills and ideas introduced in Visual Art and Design I into a creative and inventive format.
 Participate in an individual cumulative project that will develop over the length of the course.
 Elements of art and design will be put into practice while problem solving both media and subject, including drawing, painting, craft, mixed media or other.
-Completion of EXART 3003 is strongly recommended.
+Prerequisite: EXART 3003

 Description: Drawing is one of the cornerstones of art training and is fundamental for visual arts.
 Learn the essentials of drawing from observation.
 Employing pencil, conté, or charcoal on paper, class projects use still-life motifs to introduce you to the basic elements of drawing line, form, tone, and texture.
 Develop your awareness of seeing and understanding the factors that work in good picture-making and apply them to produce a finished drawing.